You gotta try this Cajun Gumbo with a Gluten Free Roux! It’s simply amazing!

 This recipe also makes A LOT of gumbo!
 We have a stockpot that we use for making gumbo because it makes so much.
 That makes this a great recipe for sharing or to make while hosting.
 If this is too much soup for your family, then cut the recipe in half or freeze half (don’t add rice before freezing, then make fresh rice when you unthaw the soup).

 There is a bit of a time commitment when it comes to making gumbo.
 There is a lot of prep time to chopping up all those ingredients.
 However, most of the chopping could be done in advance, if you like.
 I like to find a cooking buddy to help me get the prep done faster.
 Another plus is that this does make so many leftovers that you won’t have to cook again for the rest of the week!
 The time commitment is totally worth it!

 A gumbo roux is traditionally made with flour and oil.
-A gluten-free roux is made in the same way, just with a gluten-free flour.
-I have always used white rice flour, but I would imagine that any rice flour based flour mixture would also work for a gluten-free version.
+A gluten-free roux is made in the same way, just with gluten-free flour.
+I have always used white rice flour, but I would imagine that any rice flour-based flour mixture would also work for a gluten-free version.

 For the Roux:

 - 1/2 cup regular flour OR for a gluten-free version use white rice flour and reduce oil amount to 1/4 cup.